 - Sliced tomatoes to serve

-1. Place the mint, basil, Parmesan, garlic, lemon juice, salt and pepper in a blender or a food processor and process to blend, scraping down the sides.
+- Place the mint, basil, garlic, lemon juice, salt and pepper in a blender or a food processor and process to blend, scraping down the sides.
 Drizzle in the olive it until it becomes a loose paste, adding as much as needed to get to the texture and concentration you like.
+Pulse in the Parmesan.

-2. Drizzle and dollop over tomatoes.
+- Drizzle and dollop over tomatoes.
 Consider putting the tomatoes on some amazing grilled or toasted bread.
-Or toss the pesto with some pasta.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.